gabbersepp/dev.to-posts/blog-posts/cypress-file-chooser/cypress-file-chooser.md

 In my case I was able to copy & paste the example for `SendMessage` and `FindWindowEx` without adjustments.

 # File Dialog Handles
 Let's examine the Window structure of the dialog.
 I use `Microsoft Spy++` for this task.
-You can find it in your `Visual Studiuo` installation path:
+You can find it in your `Visual Studio` installation path:
 ```
 C:\Program Files (x86)\Microsoft Visual Studio\2019\Professional\Common7\Tools\spyxx_amd64.exe
 ```

 First we look for a Window whose title is *Öffnen / Open*:

 ![](./assets/dialog-handle.jpg)

->**Attention:** If you have two file dialogs open, the outcome of that search is not deterministic!

 Now as we have the parent handle, we can successively go downwards and select the `ComboBoxEx32 > ComboBox > Edit`:

 ![](./assets/edit-handel.jpg)

 The code is very simple: